jflinchbaugh/kd3ee/content/post/2023-11-27-tuning-dipole-by-coiling.md

 strung through the house
 right to the banana plug adapter to the radio and no coax.
-I've coiled up wires at the feed point to shorten and tune.
+I've coiled the wires together at the feed point to shorten and tune.
 I can run 40m with tuner turned off.
 I'm hitting Europe, Central America, Canada, and the midwest US.

+I figure,
+since the wires are insulated
+and kept parallel to each other, the coil is serving as feed line and not part of the antenna.